Ash2112-Hash/Multiplayer-Dice-Simulation/logbook.md

 # 26. Finished Step 4 - 2023/02/01
     * Finished Step 4 of the project's progression!
     * Added additional documentation to all components and files of the project

+# 27. Added new Features- 2023/02/01
+    * Added new features to README backlog to represent enchanced business logic: SeaBattle cards and Card Deck